PedroPlays679/Xclipsium/README.md

 **Samsung Xclipse**

-The first development hardware is the **Xclipse 530** found in the Galaxy A55.
+The primary development hardware is the **Xclipse 530** found in the Galaxy A55.

 ### Long-term targets